-We work to make western Pennsylvania a thriving region for all by promoting economic opportunity and community revitalization.
-Bridgeway Capital assists underserved populations by providing capital and education to ignite business and job growth, develop communities, support entrepreneurs and expand vital services that strengthen our region.
+Our mission is to make western Pennsylvania a thriving region for all by promoting economic opportunity and community revitalization.
+We assist underserved populations by providing capital and education to ignite business and job growth, to develop communities, to support entrepreneurs and to expand vital services that strengthen our region.

 Founded in 1990, Bridgeway Capital was originally named the Community Loan Fund of Southwestern Pennsylvania (CL Fund) until we changed our name in 2008 to better reflect our mission and vision.
 Bridgeway Capital is certified as a Community Development Financial Institution (CDFI) by the U.S. Treasury Department and we are a member of the Opportunity Finance Network.

 Since 1990, Bridgeway Capital has:

 - provided flexible financing and educational opportunities to small businesses and other organizations

 - focused on transforming entrepreneurial ideas into impact by providing tools for small business growth